smycynek/math-components/README.md

 4) I tried to save some code duplication by putting some common template code into a separate template, (see `r-value`) but it required me making several different `<math>` elements and made items spacing difficult, so went back to a single component with one template.

-5) For some reason, building with optimization on causes issues rendering math.
-Currently investigating.

-6) Relative text sizes for fractions are odd on mobile for some reason.
+5) Relative text sizes for fractions are odd on mobile for some reason.

 # Live demo